Johann Anastasius Freylinghausen

-Johann Anastasius Freylinghausen (2 December 1670 in Bad Gandersheim — 12 February 1739 in Halle) was a theologian of the pietist Halle School and a scholar and follower of August Hermann Francke.
+Johann Anastasius Freylinghausen (2 December 1670 in Bad Gandersheim — 12 February 1739 in Halle) was a theologian associated with the Pietist Halle School and a scholar and follower of August Hermann Francke.
 He was the second director of the Franckeschen Stiftungen, a collection of schools for orphans.

 Biography

 Freylinghausen was born on 2 December 1670.
 He studied theology in Jena and in 1695 was his assistant in ministry at St. Ulrich's Church in Halle.
 At his death in 1739, he was priest of St. Ulrich and director of the orphanages and boarding schools.